omeka/omeka-s-enduser/docs/modules/omeka2importer.md

 #### Basic Import Settings
 * *Omeka 2 Api Key*: This field can either be blank or filled, depending on whether you have an API key for the site you are attempting to import data from.
 * *Comment*: You can add a comment such as “Jane Doe’s API, no key” to help identify the specific import when viewing previous imports.
 * *Import Into*: This option allows you to select the item set into which you want to import the items.
+Note that you can only import into item sets which you own.
+* *Per Page* is an option setting to limit the number of records per request that you retreive.
+Useful for sites which may have thousands of items per page.
+* *Update a previous import* allows you to update - and overwrite - a previous import from the same source.
 * *Import Collections*: Check this box if you wish to import the collections from the Omeka 2 site to the Omeka S site.

 ![Basic options for importing Omeka2](../modules/modulesfiles/o2i_basic.png)